gracicot/gracicot.github.io/_posts/2018-02-19-reflection-present.md

         // We make a call operator that has the same return type as our lambda auto operator()() -> function_result_t<L> {
-            return L::operator()(std::forward<nth_argument_t<S, L>>(std::get<S>(*bound))...);
+            // Here we are using the stored parameters set in the `bind` function return L::operator()(std::forward<nth_argument_t<S, L>>(std::get<S>(*bound))...);
         }